-(e) The total amount of salary paid in the period January 1, 2021 to and including December 31, 2021, to an employee hired under the "on call" Schedule hereunder for recognized holidays, both worked and unworked, shall be offset against an amount equal to 3.719% of such employee's accumulated weekly schedule earnings within the same period.
+(e) The total amount of salary paid in the period January 1, 2021 to and including December 31, 2021 to a Weekly Schedule employee hereunder for recognized holidays not worked shall be offset against an amount equal to 3.719% of such employee's accumulated weekly schedule earnings within the same period.
 The employee shall be paid the amount by which such 3.719% computation exceeds the amount of holiday pay such employee has received for such period for holidays not worked.

-The total amount of salary paid in the period January 1, 2022 to and including December 31, 2022 and in the period January 1, 2023 to and including December 31, 2023 to an employee hired under the "on call" Schedule hereunder for recognized holidays, both worked and unworked, shall be offset against an amount equal to 4% of such employee's accumulated weekly schedule earnings within the same period.
+The total amount of salary paid in the period January 1, 2022 to and including December 31, 2022 and in the period January 1, 2023 to and including December 31, 2023 to a Weekly Schedule employee hereunder for recognized holidays not worked shall be offset against an amount equal to 4% of such employee's accumulated weekly schedule earnings within the same period.
 The employee shall be paid the amount by which such 4% computation exceeds the amount of holiday pay such employee has received for such period for holidays not worked.